How to Save Money in Summer

 Experiences

-This time of year can be expensive if you are travelling anywhere so I have tips further down in the article.
+This time of year can be expensive if you are travelling anywhere so we have tips further down in the article.

-However, for experiences, we like to do a selection of Christmas traditions as well as explore our area like a tourist.
+For experiences, do a selection of Christmas traditions and explore your area like a tourist.

 Traditions include going to see Christmas lights and displays.

-Making specific Christmas treats and participating in Christmas activities in our area.
+Making specific Christmas treats and participating in Christmas activities in your area.

 Put the Christmas tree up and the kids get to pick a new special ornament each year which they will take with them when they have their own homes.